 “It was an epiphany,” says Henry, who now understood the link between colonial systems like residential schools and the overrepresentation of Indigenous youth like himself in the child welfare system.
 With this new framework, Henry grew curious about his heritage and exploring Indigenous ways of knowing.

-Through the guidance of Elders at OPK, Henry became immersed in a life of Indigenous ceremony and culture.
+With the guidance of Elders at OPK, Henry became immersed in a life of Indigenous ceremony and culture.
 Bathing himself in traditional practices like sweat lodge ceremonies not only catalyzed his healing journey—it also gave him clarity about his true purpose: to be a helper.

-With the encouragement and support of OPK, Henry began pursuing his Bachelor of Social Work at University of Manitoba.
+Thanks to the encouragement and support of OPK, Henry began pursuing his Bachelor of Social Work at University of Manitoba.
 Using a trauma-informed lens, he began working with youth in the child welfare system and introducing them to Indigenous ceremony.

 “I can’t thank OPK enough for having such a positive impact on me,” says Henry.